-Amina's Gift provides direct funding for African children who need basic daily living necessities like food, clothes and shoes.
-We also pay for school fees and transportation to local clinics to receive government provided health care and medications.
+Amina's Gift provides direct funding for African children to attend school, as well as basic daily living necessities like food, clothes and shoes to allow them to perform well.
+We also pay for transportation to local clinics to receive government provided health care and medications.

 We support ourselves by purchasing crafts by local artists and then reselling them.
 This provides employment for the local artists, who in return are able to support their families.
 The profits are used to support and encourage a good education for all the children in the community.